mezzolite/react-crud-frontend/README.md

 # React Practice Project #

-**As an software engineering educator, I have noticed that many students have difficulty understanding React app structure, passing state as props, polymorphic components, as well as implementing CRUD functionality in React apps.
-This project guides React developers-in-training through the process of building an app that requires:**
+**As an software engineering educator, I have noticed that many students have difficulty understanding React app structure, passing state as props, implementing polymorphic components, as well as implementing CRUD functionality in React apps.**

+**This project guides React developers-in-training through the process of building an app that requires:**

 * Multiple, hierarchically structured components
 * GET, POST, and DELETE functionality